2020 Virgin Money London Marathon postponed to Sunday 4 October

 TV & radio coverage

-BBC London will feature live coverage with Tim Arthur and Harriet Scott from 08:00 until 12:00 and reports through the afternoon on BBC London 94.9, BBC London digital radio and BBC London online.
+BBC Radio 5 live will also give comprehensive coverage of the event as usual, and BBC Radio London will feature live coverage and reports through the afternoon on BBC Radio London 94.9, BBC Radio London digital radio and BBC Radio London online.